Sauceforge/Saucery/Saucery.TUnit/README.md

 Note: The tests specified below are provided as examples only.
 Your tests, of course, will be specific to your System Under Test.

+### IDE Setup

+If you are using Visual Studio 17.12 or earlier, follow the instructions [here](https://thomhurst.github.io/TUnit/docs/tutorial-basics/running-your-tests#visual-studio) to set up your IDE.

 ## Initial Setup

 1. You'll need a SauceLabs account.
 You can get a free trial account [here](https://saucelabs.com/sign-up).